Should You Buy 2 Cheap Properties or 1 Great Growth Property

 Is it better to buy two cheap cash flowing properties or one better growth property?
 This is a question I get asked daily so I thought it best to share my answer with everyone.
+My short answer is I prefer property in an anticipated Growth market for a longer term hold.
+Your choice depends on your investment strategy and risk tolerance.

 Here is the longer more detailed answer, so I am going to go a little bit analytical on you.